-Fusion Wilds is half idle game and half lane-defense, where players face randomized campaigns with their board of varied adventurers.
+Fusion Wilds is merge lane-defense game, where players face randomized campaigns with their board of varied adventurers.
 Units of the same level are merged to create stronger units.

 Studio: Savepoint Games

 Role: Game Designer (Contract)